0.3.1-gitdf0e78d154.3 MB

 - [Shell](src/input/shell/README.md) - run shell commands on a fixed interval and store output lines as records.

-- [ROS1](src/input/ros1/README.md) - subscribe to ROS1 topics and store ROS messages as records.
+- [ROS1](src/input/ros1/README.md) - subscribe to ROS1 topics, store ROS messages, and extract labels from message fields.

-- [ROS2](src/input/ros2/README.md) - subscribe to ROS2 topics and store serialized CDR payloads as records.
+- [ROS2](src/input/ros2/README.md) - subscribe to ROS2 topics, store serialized CDR payloads, and extract labels from decoded message fields.

 ## Remotes